 In 1976, a children’s book was published in Japan featuring My Melody as Little Red Riding Hood.
 It was reprinted in 2015, and I was lucky enough to find a copy of this edition.

 The title reads ‘My Melody’s Little Red Riding Hood.’
 The text in red literally translates as ‘Akazukin’ which is the Japanese name for ‘Little Red Riding Hood.’
 The text at the bottom translates as ‘Little Red Riding Hood!
 Be careful of the wolf!’

 Here are some of the inside pages:

 I find it interesting that Sanrio decided to use My Melody for this fairy tale.
-Rabbits are prey animals, especially for predators such as wolves.
-So in this version, the wolf is taunted by having its meal turn on it.
+Rabbits are prey animals, so in this story the wolf is taunted by having its meal turn on it.
 Also, this is a good example of how fairy tales can travel and evolve for different audiences.
 For Japanese children, Little Red Riding Hood is a foreign fairy tale.
 Perhaps attaching it to a familiar character makes it more appealing to them.

 Latest posts by Amelia Starling (see all)

 - Come, Tie Your Life Away - 2nd October 2018

 - Japanese Folklore: Sacred Trees, Shinto Shrines, and the Takasago Pine Story - 14th June 2018

 - Fairy Tales: The Princess As the Witch in ‘Tricking the Witch’ - 27th February 2018